 Indeed, airbags can even help save you money.
 Many insurance companies offer discounts for vehicles with certain safety features -- including airbags.
 This may seem counterintuitive, since the airbags add to the cost of repairing the vehicle.
 In fact, that extra cost often means the vehicle will be written off instead of repaired.
 Insurance companies also pay to cover medical bills resulting from injuries, and those costs far outweigh the airbag replacement price.

-For more information about airbag safety and development, follow the links on the next page.
+For more information about airbag safety and development, follow the links below.